carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 in opposing directions.

 ![blips]({{ relative_root_path }}/fig/preprocessing/blip_up_blip_down.png)
-Opposie phase-encodings from two DWI
+Opposite phase-encodings from two DWI

 Here, we will make use of the two opposite phase-encoded acquisitions found in the <code>fmap</code> directory of each subject.
 These are acquired with a